Carbonate ester: Structures

 Structure of dicarbonate (PhOC(O)OC_{6}H_{4})_{2}CMe_{2} derived from bis(phenol-A) and two equivalents of phenol.

 Carbonate esters have planar OC(OC)_{2} cores, which confers rigidity.
 The unique O=C bond is short (1.173 Å in the depicted example), while the C–O bonds are more ether-like (the bond distances of 1.326 Å for the example depicted).

 Carbonate esters can be divided into three structural classes: acyclic, cyclic, and polymeric.
 The first and general case is the acyclic carbonate group.
 Organic substituents can be identical or not.
 Both aliphatic or aromatic substituents are known, they are called dialkyl or diaryl carbonates, respectively.
 The simplest members of these classes are dimethyl carbonate and diphenyl carbonate.

 Alternatively, the carbonate groups can be linked by a 2- or 3-carbon bridge, forming cyclic compounds such as ethylene carbonate and trimethylene carbonate.
 The bridging compound can also have substituents, e.g. CH_{3} for propylene carbonate.
 Instead of terminal alkyl or aryl groups, two carbonate groups can be linked by an aliphatic or aromatic bifunctional group.

 A third family of carbonates are the polymers, such as poly(propylene carbonate) and poly(bisphenol A carbonate) (e.g. Makrolon or Lexan).

 Preparation

-Organic carbonates are not prepared from inorganic carbonate salts.

 Two main routes to carbonate esters are practiced: the reaction of an alcohol (or phenol) with phosgene (phosgenation), and the reaction of an alcohol with carbon monoxide and an oxidizer (oxidative carbonylation).
 Other carbonate esters may subsequently be prepared by transesterification.

-In principle carbonate esters can be prepared by direct condensation of methanol and carbon dioxide.
+In principle dimethylcarbonate can be prepared by direct condensation of methanol and carbon dioxide.
 The reaction is however thermodynamically unfavorable.
 A selective membrane can be used to separate the water from the reaction mixture and increase the yield.